Leena Norms

 With Van Bodegom, they discussed how they shape their artistry as well as a desire for a more just world.
 Is it a balancing act, or is it the only way they can profess their artistry?

 The Winternachten International Literature Festival signaled that a new generation is now rising up that doesn't view art and activism as opposing poles but operates fluidly between them.
-During the festival we encouraged giving this movement a voice and sharing sources of inspiration in the dedicated Facebook group we openend on 7 January.
+During the festival we encouraged giving this movement a voice and sharing sources of inspiration in a dedicated Facebook group.

 Read here the contributions written for this programme on request of the Winternachten international literature festival The Hague: